knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 ![Laptop](./figures/laptop.jpg)
 *A modern laptop with CPU and RAM depicted, symbolizing the essential components of the computer.*

 All the devices mentioned here, such as the keyboard, the CPU, the hard drive, and the screen, are known as hardware. **Hardware** is "hard" to the touch.
 It's tangible.
-In other words, you can actually touch it and hold it.
+In other words, you can actually touch it and hold it; it's the physical parts of the computer.
 It's also "hard" to change it.
 If you buy a laptop, the components on the laptop's motherboard are soldered onto the board, making the hardware fixed and hard to modify.

 On the other hand, we have software.
 Software is soft.
+It's the programs we run on our computer.
 In other words, it's not something physical that you can touch or feel.
 Can you touch a video game, or the Google search engine?
 Nope.
 It's also soft in the sense that it's flexible.
 One minute, you can run Microsoft Word, and the next, you might run Photoshop.
 Software can easily be changed, modified, or removed.

 ![Laptop's Software](./figures/software.jpg)
 *A modern laptop showcasing the intangible yet dynamic nature of software applications.*

 ## Operating System

-Marrying hardware and software poses an intriguing question.
+Integrating hardware and software poses an intriguing question.
 Without hardware, software remains an abstract concept; without software, hardware becomes an unutilized piece of machinery.
 They complement each other: hardware provides a platform for software, while software brings functionality to hardware.

 Software is stored in a computer's memory, which can be conceptualized as a series of "slots."
 Each slot stores a unit of information.
 For the sake of simplicity, imagine that each slot holds a single instruction or command.
 If we have a sequence of 10 commands, these would occupy 10 adjacent memory slots.
 The CPU starts by processing the instruction in slot #1, then proceeds sequentially, concluding with the instruction in slot #10.
 This sequence of instructions collectively forms a program, essentially a set of commands for the CPU to execute.